JL Memorial Educational Bursaries

 JL Dianne Churchill Storytelling Education Bursary

-The Bursary advances education in the literary arts by supporting learning, skill development, and creative study for writers and poets.
+Advances education in the literary arts by supporting learning, skill development, and creative study for emerging writers and poets.

 The bursary provides restricted educational funding to support participation in structured learning and training activities related to writing and poetry.
 Funds must be used solely for educational purposes and are not provided as unrestricted income, prizes, or personal compensation.